jonathanpotts/RecipeCatalog/README.md

 Recipe Catalog is a multilayered [.NET](https://dotnet.microsoft.com/) 8 project showcasing a Web catalog for recipes with AI capabilities.

-This project contains continuous integration (CI) and continuous deployment (CD) workflows using [GitHub Actions](https://docs.github.com/actions).
+This project contains a continuous integration (CI) workflow using [GitHub Actions](https://docs.github.com/actions).
 Code coverage reports are uploaded to [Codecov](https://codecov.io/).
-The web app is deployed to [Azure Web Apps (Azure App Service)](https://azure.microsoft.com/products/app-service/web/).

 ## Projects